phoneboy/phoneboy.github.io/_posts/2017-11-09-an-updated-word-about-competition-in-the-information-security-industry.md

 Nokia's Security Appliance Business back in 2009.
-The talented, smart people I work with day-in and day-out working toward the same goal is why I'm still here, even though some have left for what they see as greener pastures, or at the very least, a diferent pasture.
+The talented, smart people I work with day-in and day-out working toward the same goal is why I'm still here, even though some have left for what they see as greener pastures, or at the very least, a different pasture.

 ## What About The Competition